infiniticio/docs.infinitic.io/src/pages/index.md

 {% callout type="note" title="Choose your programming language" %}

-Infinitic is currently available in Java and Kotlin. *Use the {% code-icon type="java" /%} button in the top navigation bar to select the one you want for this documentation*.
+Infinitic is currently available in Java and Kotlin.

+*Click the {% code-icon type="java" /%} button in the top navigation bar to select the programming language for this documentation*.

 Infinitic can support more programming languages.
 [Contact us](/docs/community/contact) if interested.